CROC returns to Central Oregon for a 5 day pyr-O-clastic adventure over Labor Day

 Registration is Limited

 Our Forest Service permit limits participation Saturday through Monday.
-Please register early to ensure your spot at Deschutes Daze 2019
+Please register now to ensure your spot at Deschutes Daze 2019

 Single Event Day: $25